Protecting Students Abroad

 Faculty Led International Courses

 All students with a cumulative grade point average of 3.0 or higher can participate in faculty-led international courses during the summer months.
 Courses include travel to a range of countries and course content, working with well-known artists and designers, visiting studios and museums, studying at a local institution, and being immersed in local art and culture.
-For more information on these programs, please contact the International Student Services office.
+For more information on these programs, please contact the Global Engagement office.

 Field Trips